Harfenlabor/harfenlabor.com/exampleSite/content/research/virtuosic-and-delicate-the-sound-of-natural-trumpet.md

 **Köll**: \[00:31:12\] How beautiful, hopefully a lot of people will come!
 At the end of our conversation I would like to ask you to recommend some recordings to make the new generations fall in love with Early Music and perhaps with the natural trumpet.

-**Lackner**: \[00:31:30\] There are of course many.
-Niklas Ecklund recorded many trumpet concertos twenty years ago, these are excellent recordings.
-All of the Bach cantata recordings by Gardiner… there are so many fantastic recordings.
+**Lackner**: \[00:31:30\] There are of course many. <span id="person_tag">Niklas Ecklund</span> recorded many trumpet concertos twenty years ago, these are excellent recordings.
+All of the Bach cantata recordings by <span id="person_tag">John Eliot Gardiner</span>… there are so many fantastic recordings.
 The best would be to simply choose a renowned ensemble on historical instruments, taking into consideration also the new generation ensembles that are emerging.
 These swarms of young generation artists in every instrumental genre fascinate me—I notice this in particular with my instrument—when I began, the main reference where the English musicians and their \[natural\] trumpet with four vent holes.
 Friedemann Immer was very active on the French and German natural trumpet scene, playing on the trumpet with three vent holes.
 Since then, the trumpet without vent holes has gained in importance.
 I was very sceptical about it at first, till I found my approach.
 Nowadays, there are terrific wind instrument players who can do incredible things on the trumpet without vent holes.

 **Köll**: \[00:33:14\] Why did the vent hole become so important?